Osttd/eced4260-beamformer-project/pseudocodeplan.md

 Looks like BRAM holding output of filters will not be able to be that large BRAM per channel there?
 Or do sequential?

+# Assumptions to simplify

+## These appear to hold true for the matlab data given
+Each sample will be a different value than the last The distance between desired sample indexes is enough time to load the next desired index from a bram (11-12 samples) The distance between different channels' desired indexes is less than the distance between two adjacent desired indexes for the same channel (1 sample vs 11-12 samples)